isomerpages/edb-pix/_expand-into-se-asia-through-sg/Find out how to grow in Southeast Asia from Singapore.md

 <br>

 <b>Using Nongsa as Your Digital Bridge to SEA</b><br>
-Suresh Sukumar from EDB Singapore's Regional Partnerships Division will talk about Nongsa Digital Park , an emerging digital cluster in Batam, and how it offers convenient and cost-efficient tech solutions for companies expanding in SEA.<br>
+Suresh Sukumar from EDB Singapore's Regional Partnerships Division will talk about Nongsa Digital Park, an emerging digital cluster in Batam, and how it offers convenient and cost-efficient tech solutions for companies expanding in SEA.<br>

 [View Using Nongsa as Your DIgital Bridge to SEA](https://edbsingapore.thinkific.com/courses/nongsa-your-digital-bridge-to-sea)<br>
 <br>

 <h5>Tech Ecosystem</h5><br>
 <b> Singapore’s Tech Ecosystem</b><br>
-This guide covers:
+This guide covers:&nbsp;

-*   Why Southeast Asia offers unparalleled growth opportunities, and how Singapore provides the perfect launchpad for the region
+*   Why Southeast Asia offers unparalleled growth opportunities, and how Singapore provides the perfect launchpad for the region&nbsp;

-*   Which potential collaborators and ecosystem partners are already here
+*   Which potential collaborators and ecosystem partners are already here&nbsp;

-*   Where to find your customers, and your talent
+*   Where to find your customers, and your talent&nbsp;

 *   How you can scale even faster and what your next steps are<br>